anhvt2/DAMASK.utils/test_tensile_dogbone-spk2damask/README.md

 3. Implement a AM SPPARKS apps to generate microstructure from SPPARKS
 * **with possible visualization**

 4. Implement a `pyvista` script that shows stresses warped by a deformed geometry.

+An example is given in the PyVista documentation: https://docs.pyvista.org/version/stable/examples/01-filter/warp-by-vector.html

 Some possible hints include

 * https://github.com/pyvista/pyvista/issues/650
 * https://discourse.paraview.org/t/visualizing-stress-on-the-deformed-geometry/654